-In addition to K-8 physical education classes during the school day, Woodside School offers an after school sports program that includes flag football and volleyball in the fall, basketball in the winter, and, tennis and track and field in the spring.
-In keeping with the Woodside School mission, the District believes that the after school sports program should offer a nurturing environment consistent with Woodside's cohesive, small town character.
+In addition to K-8 physical education classes during the school day, Woodside School, administered by the school’s Athletic Directors, offers after-school sports programs of flag football and volleyball in the fall, basketball in the winter, and, tennis and track and field in the spring.
+In keeping with the Woodside School mission, the District believes that the after-school sports program should offer a nurturing environment consistent with Woodside's cohesive, small-town character.
 In collaboration with parents and coaches, the program will instill in all students respect and compassion for others.
-The programs goals are to develop self-esteem and enable students to achieve their highest potential.
-Students will leave Woodside Elementary School eager and prepared to meet future academic and personal challenges.
+The program's goals are to develop self-esteem and enable students to achieve their highest potential.